CLI Discovery

 - Search — press

-/to filter commands - Export options — write YAML to file, merge into existing config, or copy to clipboard
+/to filter commands - Export options — edit

 The TUI is ideal for large CLIs with hundreds of subcommands (like kubectl or docker) where you only want to expose a subset.